 Master of the budget recipe is Jack Monroe.
 It started with A Girl Called Jack, but you will now find the blog at Cooking on a Bootstrap.
 What I like about Jack is the recipe descriptions – there is often a story behind a particular creation – and the way the cost of each recipe is so carefully calculated.
 The cooking here is mostly vegan now, but that makes it interesting and very cheap.

 Jack has written a number of cookbooks now, but my favourite is still her first, A Girl Called Jack: 100 delicious budget recipes*.

 She also has a new one reflecting her interest in vegan food, Vegan (ish): 100 simple, budget recipes that don’t cost the earth.

 Kelly at Reduced Grub is well worth a visit.
 She has loads of recipes on her blog.
 They aren’t as cheap as some of the other blogs I have mentioned, but still good family food on a budget.
 She has recently appeared on Channel 5’s Shop Smart Save Money.

 Diary of a Frugal Family

-Cass at Diary of a Frugal Family is a recent find.
+Cass at Diary of a Frugal Family was the winner of the first ever 2019 SHOMOS legendary money blogger award.
 She emphasises the importance of meal planning, which is my mantra too for those attempting to stick to a budget.
 This is good, family food and includes plenty of delicious home baking.

 Utterly Scrummy Food for Families